jgarrow/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    While both use media queries to set break points where the layout will change, adaptive sites still might have hard coded pixel sizings, even within the media queries.
+A fully responsive site will use more responsive units, like percents and rem.

 2. Describe what it means to be mobile first vs desktop first.

+    Mobile first means that the design for mobile-sized screens was designed first.
+So the media queries for bigger screens will have `min-width` instead of `max-width`.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    `font-size: 62.5%` in the `html` tag is 16px.
+However, it makes the font size responsive, instead of fixed like 16px is.
+We still get the same effect with `rem` units, but everywhere where there are `rem` units is now just as responsive as where we initially set the `font-size: 62.5%`.
+We only need to change the font-size in one place and everywhere that has `rem` units will adjust accordingly.
+And since the font-size is a percent, it will adjust to different screen sizes better and be more accessible.

 4. How would you describe preprocessing to someone new to CSS?

+    Preprocessing is a different syntax for the CSS that makes it more readable and organized for the developer.
+By using a compiler to convert the preprocessed CSS into "normal" CSS, the developer doesn't have to worry about that.
+Preprocessing also gives the developer access to more features, like the ability to create variables and pass those in as values for the different styling properties.
+This makes it much easier to change styles because you only have to change it in one place.
+You can also create style "blocks" and pass the whole block in instead of having to repeatedly write the same/similar styles multiple times.
+You can write the block once and reuse it, even passing in parameters if you want to make small changes.
+It makes the CSS more DRY and more readable and organized.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    I love parametric mixins!
+During Preprocessing I, I was a bit frustrated with the mixins because I found myself making multiple different .flexbox() mixins.
+Then when we learned about parametric mixins, I only needed to make one and have parameters!
+It makes my CSS much more DRY.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.